The Revelation of Jesus Christ Through the Ages title displayed on a blue sky with clouds

 Final comments Commentary by me directed at Bible prophecy critics and those who attack premillennial theology.

-Bibliography Some books and teachers that helped me understand some of the things I wrote about.
+Bibliography Some books and teachers that helped me understand some of the things I wrote about in this Revelation commentary.

 This commentary on Revelation is a complete ebook but it also can be viewed chapter by chapter online.
 The book is free to download but any sale of this ebook without permission from the author is prohibited.
-If a major portion of this commentary is physically copied or electronically distributed for others, the title and credits page must also be included.
-Small parts of this ebook (less than one third chapter) may be quoted or electronically copied.
+If a major portion of this Revelation commentary is physically copied or electronically distributed for others, the title and credits page must also be included.
 I request that no one electronically copy more than a third of a chapter to post on any other website, blog or forum to avoid duplicate content problems on the Internet.
-The best method to provide information to others found in this ebook is to provide a link.
+The best method to provide information to others found in this Revelation commentary ebook is to provide them a link.